 Poor Tank Mates for Snowflake Eels:

 - Shrimp, Clams, Crabs, Lobsters, and other prey

-Unlike most Moray Eels, Snowflake Eels don’t eat fish.
-Therefore, feeder fish are a bad idea.
-In fact, they are a bad idea regardless because store bought feeders are loaded with bacteria and parasites that they transmit directly to your predatory fish.
+Unlike most Moray Eels, the Snowflake Eel doesn’t eat fish.
+Therefore, freshwater feeder fish are a bad idea.
+In fact, they are a bad idea regardless because store-bought feeder fish are loaded with bacteria and parasites that they transmit directly to your predatory fish.

 Instead, shop around the fresh and frozen sections of your local grocery store for squid, octopus, clams, crab, shrimp, and other tasty invertebrates.
 Mussels, clams, and crabs are great for them to crunch into and if you can find live specimens at the beach or seafood aisle, so much the better!

 - ⭐️ LONG 27 INCH aquarium tongs for deep tanks...